Lawmakers push for recall approval of controversial teen pregnancy bill

 endIndex:

-Metro Manila, Philippines – A resolution in the House of Representatives seeks to revoke the approval of a bill aimed at preventing adolescent pregnancies, four months after its passage, amid growing criticism of its counterpart measure in the Senate.
+Metro Manila, Philippines - Two lawmakers in the House of Representatives are pushing for the recall of a bill aimed at preventing adolescent pregnancies amid growing criticism of its counterpart measure in the Senate.

 Rodriguez described the bill as deceptive, saying it goes beyond its stated focus on preventing adolescent pregnancies and protecting teenage parents.